 When the outcome is made public, it may be appropriate to repeat the most important terms of the issue.
 When an issue has been underwritten, the percentage of the shares subscribed for by the issue guarantors shall be specified in the outcome.

 4.16.
-Issue memorandum
+Prospectus or information document

-If the Company makes a rights issue or public issue, and a prospectus is not legally required, the Company shall publicly disclose an issue memorandum presenting relevant information about the Company and the offer no later than one trading day before the subscription period begins.
+If the Company makes a rights issue or public issue, and a prospectus is not legally required, the Company shall apply the following.